Chorley: Toponymy

 The name Chorley comes from two Anglo-Saxon words, ċeorl and lēah, probably meaning "the peasants' clearing".
 Ley (also lēah or leigh) is a common element of place-name, meaning a clearing in a woodland; ċeorl refers to a person of status similar to a freeman or a yeoman.

 Prehistory

 There was no known occupation in Chorley until the Middle Ages, though archaeological evidence has shown that the area around the town has been inhabited since at least the Bronze Age.
 There are various remains of prehistoric occupation on the nearby Anglezarke Moor, including the Round Loaf tumulus which is believed to date from 3500 BC.

 A pottery burial urn from this period was discovered in 1963 on land next to Astley Hall Farm and later excavation in the 1970s revealed another burial urn and four cremation pits dating from the Bronze Age.

 Roman period

 During the Roman era a Roman road ran near Chorley between Wigan and Walton-le-Dale.
-Hoards dating from the Roman period have also been found at nearby at Whittle-le-Woods and Heapey.
+Hoards dating from the Roman period have also been found nearby at Whittle-le-Woods and Heapey.